Sometimes, flying and anxiety don't mix. Claire Eastham shares her top three tips for making your next flight as stress-free as possible.

-Being on an airplane is an attack on all of my senses.
+Being on an aeroplane is an attack on all of my senses.
 The lack of personal space, harsh lighting, fluctuating temperatures, variety of foul smells, and noise – LOTS of noise – all contribute to a stressful experience for me.
-Then there’s obviously the thought of being nine thousand meters in the air!
+Then there’s obviously the thought of being thirty thousand feet in the air!

-I had a horrible experience in the bathroom on a flight to Philadelphia earlier this year.
-The roar of the loo flush was so loud, I feared I'd be sucked into the system and dropped from the sky!
-I bolted out of the stall and crashed into a confused-looking flight attendant.
+I had a horrible experience with a toilet flush on a flight to Philadelphia earlier this year.
+The roar of the flush was so loud that I feared I'd be sucked into the system and dropped from the sky!
+I bolted out of the cubicle and crashed into a confused looking air steward.

 Me: “No, it isn’t!
-I nearly got sucked into the loo!”
+I nearly got sucked into the toilet!”

 Anxiety and intrusive thoughts